Anawrahta – The Great King

-With the largest cabin space on the Ayeyarwady, and the highest crew to passenger ratio, The Anawrahta offers the finest on-board experience in Myanmar.
-This impressive vessel is named after the founder of the Burmese nation, modern day Myanmar.
+With the largest cabin space on the Ayeyarwady river, Anawrahta offers the finest on-board experience in Myanmar.
+This impressive vessel is named after the founder of the Burmese nation, the modern day Myanmar.
 During his reign, from 1044-1077, he introduced and spread the religion of Theravada Buddhism throughout the land.

 King Anawrahta was born in 1014.
 His mother was Myaunk Pyinthe and his father, King Kuhshaw Kyaunghpyu was once the ruler of Pagan.
 His father was overthrown by his stepbrothers, Kyiso and Sokkate.
 Anawrahta upon coming of age and learning the betrayal of his father, challenged Sokkate to a duel and won, bringing back the crown to their family.